weakish/weakish.github.com/dive-into/jupyter-lab.md

 [Binder](https://mybinder.org) is a free web service to turn a GitHub repo into a collection of interactive notebooks:

-1. Enter a url to a GitHub repo of Jupyter notebooks.
+1. Enter an URL to a GitHub repo of Jupyter notebooks.
 2. Binder builds a Docker image for the repository, based on `requirements.txt` or `environment.yml` in repository's root directory.
 3. Binder launches a JupyterHub server.
 It provides a reusable/shareable link to live repository.

-<i>This guide itself is authored in JupyterLab.</i>